 A salaried worker in agriculture can apply for early retirement on the basis of permanent incapacity for work beginning at age 60.
-Their pension will be calculated with no rate reduction assuming that they have a minimum incapacity-for-work rating with a work-related origin that was caused by either an occupational illness or an industrial accident that resulted in injuries identical to those compensated for by France’s occupational illness insurance scheme.
+Their pension will be calculated with no rate reduction assuming that they have a minimum incapacity-for-work rating with a work-related origin that was caused by either an occupational illness or an industrial accident.

-To be eligible, members must be drawing an industrial accident/ occupational illness pension on the basis of permanent incapacity for work with a severity rating of: at least 20% or between 10% and 19%.
+To be eligible, members must be drawing an industrial accident/ occupational illness pension on the basis of permanent incapacity for work with a severity rating of: at least 20%.

 Early retirement pensions awarded on the basis of permanent incapacity for work are calculated with no rate reduction, regardless of the member's length of insurance.

-As from January 1st, 2015, salaried workers exposed to certain industrial risks which are liable to have a life-long impact on health accrue points to a job risk prevention account (compte professionnel de prévention / C2P): these can be converted into additional length of insurance quarters and be used towards early retirement.
+Salaried workers exposed to certain industrial risks which are liable to have a life-long impact on health accrue points to a job risk prevention account (“compte professionnel de prévention”/ C2P).
+These points, which are awarded on the basis of the employer's declarations, can allow the holder to undertake professional training, fund a move towards half-time work without losing their salary, to increase the duration of insurance and be used towards early retirement.

 6 exposure factors are currently taken into account: